 The processions feature elaborately decorated floats, called pasos, which depict scenes from the Passion of Christ.
 The pasos are carried through the streets by costaleros, or bearers, who support the weight of the float on their shoulders.
 Each procession is organized by a different brotherhood.

 The costaleros wear traditional robes and capirotes, or pointed hoods, which cover their faces.
-The nazarenos also wear robes and hoods, but their hoods are conical and don't cover their faces.
+The Nazarenos also wear robes and hoods, but their hoods are conical and don't cover their faces.

 Some traditional foods include torrijas, potaje de vigilia, and bacalao.